Dry Cough vs. Wet Cough: Which OTC Remedy Do You Need?

 Dry Cough: When Nothing Comes Up

-A dry cough feels tickly, scratchy, and non-productive.
-Nothing comes up, no matter how much you cough.
-This type often lingers after a cold or shows up with allergies, smoke, or dry air.
+A dry cough feels tickly, scratchy, and unproductive.
+Nothing comes out no matter how much you cough.
+This type often shows up:

-A wet (productive) cough is the opposite — you’re bringing up mucus or phlegm.
-In this case, your body is trying to clean out the airways, so you don’t want to shut the cough down.
+A wet (productive) cough brings up mucus or phlegm.
+In this case, your body is trying to clean out the airways — so you don’t want to suppress it.

 When Your Cough Changes

-- Take a dextromethorphan product when the cough is dry and irritating.
+Use dextromethorphan when the cough is dry and irritating

-- Switch to a guaifenesin product when mucus builds up and you need help clearing it.
+Switch to guaifenesin when mucus builds and you need help clearing it

 Pharmacist Tips for Any Cough

-- Avoid smoke and strong odors that can trigger more coughing.
+Avoid smoke and strong odors.
+They can trigger more coughing.

-- If your cough lasts longer than three weeks, or comes with blood, fever, or thick green/yellow mucus, check with your doctor.
+Watch the clock.
+If a cough lasts longer than three weeks, or comes with fever, blood, or thick green/yellow mucus, contact a healthcare provider.

 Bottom Line

-Want to see trusted product options?
-Visit our Pharmacist-Approved Cough & Cold Guide.
+For trusted product options, explore our Pharmacist-Approved Cough & Cold Guide at PharmOTC+